Franciscan Sisters of Allegany: History

 Father Pamfilo had come to the United States at the invitation of Bishop John Timon, C.M., of the Diocese of Buffalo, in order to provide education for the young Catholics of Western New York.
 To this end, he founded the College of St. Bonaventure (now St. Bonaventure University).

 The bishop had reservations about having mixed classes of boys and girls being taught by the friar.
 He therefore suggested that Father Pamfilo should establish a group of religious sisters for this work.
 In keeping with this, the friar accepted the request of Mary Jane Todd to commit herself to the consecrated life, and, on April 25, 1859, in the chapel of the new college he gave her the habit of the Franciscan Third Order Regular and the name of Sister Mary Joseph.
 She was joined by two other women by the end of the year, Sister Mary Bridget and Sister Mary Teresa, a native of New Jersey, who, at the age of 15, had been recruited for this vocation by Father Pamfilo.
 This allowed the formation of a new congregation.

 The Sisters opened St. Elizabeth Academy in the town of Allegany in 1860, followed soon by a parochial school at the Sparish of St. Francis of Assisi in Manhattan, staffed by the friars.

 The Sisters remained under the authority of Father Pamfilo until 1865, when he gave them a set of statutes to govern their life which he had adapted from the Franciscan Sisters of Glasgow, Scotland.
-At that time, the Sisters held their first Chapter and elected Mother Mary Teresa as the first Superior General of the congregation.
+At that time, the Sisters held their first Chapter and elected Reverend Mother Mary Teresa O'Neil as the first Superior General of the congregation.
 She served in that position for the next 55 years.

 In 1866, at the request of Archbishop John McCloskey, Fr.
-Pamfilo sent friars to New York City, where they opened St. Anthony’s Church on Sullivan Street to serve the Italian and Irish immigrants.
-Realizing they needed additional assistance, the friars called on the Franciscan Sisters of Allegany and St. Anthony’s School was opened in 1874.
+Pamfilo sent friars to New York City, where they opened St. Anthony's Church on Sullivan Street to serve the Italian and Irish immigrants.
+Realizing they needed additional assistance, the friars called on the Franciscan Sisters of Allegany and St. Anthony's School was opened in 1874.
 Although the school closed in 2005, the sisters of St. Anthony Convent continue to serve in the parish.

 In 1879, three Sisters were sent to Jamaica, British West Indies, to assist the Franciscan Sisters of Glasgow, who had established a boarding and day school for girls, which they named "The Immaculate Conception Academy".

 They were the first congregation founded in the United States to send overseas missionaries.
 Missions in Latin America were established in the 20th century.